Policies & Procedures

 - Violating this policy shall be a major offense, which can result in a requirement for satisfactory participation in a drug or alcohol rehabilitation program, at the employee’s expense, referral for criminal prosecution, and/or immediate disciplinary action up to and including termination from employment and suspension or expulsion from the University.
 A criminal conviction is not required for sanctions to be imposed upon an employee or student for violations of this policy.

 - Violations of applicable local, state, and federal laws may subject a student or employee to a variety of legal sanctions including, but not limited to, fines, incarceration, imprisonment, and/or community service requirements.
 Convictions become a part of an individual’s criminal record and may prohibit a certain career and professional opportunities.
-A current listing of applicable local, state, and federal sanctions can be obtained through the Office of Student Affairs and Employment and Benefits Office.
+A current listing of applicable local, state, and federal sanctions can be obtained through the Office of Student Affairs and Department of Human Resources.

 - An employee shall notify his or her supervisor in writing of a criminal conviction for drug or alcohol-related offenses occurring in the workplace no later than five calendar days following the conviction.